Isle of Wight Council

 The Isle of Wight Council is committed to supporting all newly qualified social workers (NQSWs) through the implementation of a robust post graduate competency framework referred to as the Assessed and Supported Year of Employment (ASYE).
 The ASYE is intended to be the first stage of the continuing professional development for Registered Social Workers, and the framework will be closely allied to the Professional Capabilities Framework (PCF).
 You will be therefore, be required to satisfactorily complete the ASYE programme within a 12-month period (or 18 months if part time).

-If you have difficulty completing your online application or if you need further information about how to apply, telephone 01983 823134 or email callcentre@iow.gov.uk.
-Please note only applications completed and submitted online by the closing date will be accepted.
+If you have difficulty completing your online application or need further information about how to apply, phone 01983 823134 or email callcentre@iow.gov.uk.
+Please note: Only applications completed and submitted online by the closing date will be accepted.

 We often receive a high volume of applicants for our vacancies.
 If you do not hear from the recruiting manager within three weeks of the closing date, we regret that your application will not have been successful on this occasion.
-If unsuccessful, we actively encourage you to revisit our job pages and apply to alternate posts that may be suitable.
+We actively encourage you to revisit our job page and apply to alternate posts that may be suitable.